JavaScript is required

 Everyone in our school community deserves to be respected, valued and treated equally.
 Discrimination or abuse based on religion or race is not tolerated in our school communities.

 There are ways you can report religious or racial discrimination.
 If your child has been the target of, or has witnessed, religious or racial discrimination or abuse, we encourage you to report it to your school.
-They will make sure appropriate action and support is provided.
+They will provide the appropriate action and support.

 If you are not comfortable reporting to the school, or are not happy with the school’s response, you can contact our Report Racism hotline: